danesnick/old_website/_posts/2022-05-09-goodbye-imac-hello-linux-again.markdown

 tags: [privacy, technology, drafts]
 ---

-ne of least favorite things about my personality is I'm a perfectionist when it comes to things I use on a daily basis, **especially** with technology.
+One of least favorite things about my personality is I'm a perfectionist when it comes to things I use on a daily basis, **especially** with technology.
 Another thing is I like to minimze the number of devices I need to use to get a particular set of tasks done.
 This came to a hault again with my relationship with my iMac recently.

 Over the past 6 months, I used the [24" M1 iMac](/blog/2021/12/18/back-to-mac/) as my primary personal computer.
 It was a fantastic machine and as much as I love macOS and all its integrations with other Apple products, I wasn't really getting the value out of how much it costed.
 Today ended up being the day I sold my 24" iMac and am now using a Linux desktop as my main computer.